ReDI-School/intro-java/projects/tic-tac-toe.md

 Try to split your project into multiple blocks that belong together.
 - What are diffent parts of your application?
 - What is the central feature / interaction?
+- Implement the part that you identified as the msot important part of your program.

 Answer the questions for the tic tac toe game below.